SEL recommends selecting the RadioRANGER Underground Wireless Fault Indication System in place of the SEL-8315.

 Works With Existing RadioRANGER Installations

-The PC FCIs plug into the SEL-8300 and report to the interface any out-of-phase condition.
-You can then use the SEL-8310 Remote Fault Reader to remotely read the status of the fault indicator.
+The SEL-8315 plugs into the SEL-8300 RadioRANGER Wireless Interface and reports to the interface any out-of-phase condition.
+You can then use the SEL-8310 RadioRANGER Remote Fault Reader to remotely read the status of the fault indicator.